-In writing on my blog Resident Alien: Being Dutch in America for more than seven years about life in America from my Dutch perspective, I find that I keep coming back to fascism in America.
-I don’t mean that Americans are fascists or that America is a fascist country.
-Let me explain below and in my posts.
+In writing on my blog Resident Alien: Being Dutch in America for more than eight years about life in America from my Dutch perspective, I found that I kept coming back to fascism in America, until I realized I needed a separate platform.
+So voilá.

-It strikes me that so many Americans don’t recognize fascism as such.
+Many Americans don’t know how to recognize fascism, and Trump’s election therefore came out of the blue.
 Sure, it’s obvious to most of you when torch-wielding thugs with swastikas on their sleeves yell “One people, one nation, end immigration!” but what about the police officer who stops you for a broken taillight and then asks you where you’re headed?

 Many fascist elements are deeply rooted in American history, a history which your kids aren’t adequately taught.
 As a result you have–for instance–white Americans asking in all seriousness, “What did we ever do, after slavery was abolished, to hold black folks back?”

 I deliberated between using ‘fascism’ or ‘authoritarianism’ in the subtitle of this page.
-Fascism might come across as too strong for some folks, and much of what I’ll discuss here does also fall under authoritarianism… But the time for walking on eggshells has passed, both in politics and in my personal life.
+Fascism might come across as too strong for some folks, and much of what I discuss here does also fall under authoritarianism… But the time for walking on eggshells has passed, both in politics and in my personal life.

-So fuck the eggshells.
+So forget the eggshells.

 If the term “fascism” is too strong for you, you’re probably already logging out anyway.
 See you later, maybe.
 To the rest: let’s go.

 In my posts I explore various topics that are related — sometimes (seemingly) remotely — to fascism.
 And I really do mean explore.
 It usually starts with me beginning a post, thinking I know things, and invariably, while writing — and researching — I find out I didn’t know the half of it, and I learn about people and events I had no idea about.